Jordan Bly: Professional career

+New York Giants

 After not being selected in the 2025 NFL draft, Bly signed with the New York Giants as an undrafted free agent.
 He was released on August 22, 2025.

+Orlando Storm

+On January 14, 2026, Bly was selected by the Orlando Storm in the 2026 UFL Draft.
+He was released on March 19.

+Ottawa Redblacks

+On March 27, 2026, Bly signed with the Ottawa Redblacks of the Canadian Football League.
+He was released on May 30 as part of final roster cuts.

 Personal life

 Bly is the son of Super Bowl XXXIV champion and current assistant defensive backs coach for the New York Jets, Dré Bly.
-His cousin, Josh Downs, plays for the Indianapolis Colts.
+His cousins, Josh Downs and Caleb Downs, play for the Indianapolis Colts and Ohio State Buckeyes respectively.